 - Secretly confine, abduct, imprison, or restrains another person without lawful authority against their will

 Essentially, this law means that when someone restrains another against their will, they have falsely imprisoned that person.
-False imprisonment is a serious crime because it impedes someone freedom without legal authority.
+This is a serious crime because it impedes someone’s freedom without legal authority.
 However, when the person accused has the legal authority to restrain or otherwise imprison another, they have not committed this crime.
 For example, if a police officer lawfully arrests someone, they have not committed false imprisonment.
+A lawyer in West Palm Beach could review someone’s false imprisonment charges and determine if their conduct was illegal.

 Example of False Imprisonment

 Even momentarily restraining another person unlawfully and against their will can constitute false imprisonment.
-This means that someone who merely grabs another person by the arm in order to restrain them may face false imprisonment charges depending on the circumstances.
+This means that someone who merely grabs another person by the arm to restrain them may face charges depending on the circumstances.
 Some common examples of false imprisonment may include:

 - Threatening someone with a weapon in order to prevent them from leaving